Biomaterials-for-Medical-Devices-AI/Helix/docs/users/using_models.md

 # Using your models

-To use your models independently from Helix, you will need to be familiar with Python and with the `scikit-learn` library.
+Currently, there is no ability to use your models to make predictions on new data inside Helix.Therefore, you will need to create your own Python scripts to use them.
+You will need to be familiar with the `scikit-learn` library.
+Particularly, with how to make predictions with models.

 Helix saves models from an experiment to `/home/<username>/HelixExperiments/<experiment name>/models` on **Linux**, `/Users/<username>/HelixExperiments/<experiment name>/models` on **MacOS**, and `C:\\Users\<username>\HelixExperiments\<experiment name>\models` on **Windows**.
 The models are saved as **pickle files** (`.pkl`).
 These models can be reused in your own code for making predictions.